Syracuse Mets: Restart and multiple affiliations (1961–1978)

 Syracuse was without professional baseball from 1957 until 1961, when the Montreal Royals franchise was abandoned by its owners (the Los Angeles Dodgers) and relocated to Syracuse as the top affiliate of the Minnesota Twins, becoming the Syracuse Chiefs.
 After that, the team had affiliations with the New York Mets and Washington Senators (1962), the Detroit Tigers (1963) and the New York Yankees (1967–1977).
 Baseball has been played in Syracuse without interruption since the rebirth of the Chiefs in 1961.

 Toronto Blue Jays (1978–2008)

 From 1978 to 2008, the Chiefs were the Triple-A affiliate of the Toronto Blue Jays.
 The three-decade Toronto–Syracuse affiliation is the longest of the 11 major league affiliations the team has had since 1936.
 While the Chiefs reached three Governors Cup finals during this time, many of the players who helped lead the Blue Jays to consecutive World Series titles in 1992 and 1993 passed through Syracuse.
 In 1994, outfielder Shawn Green hit .344 for the Chiefs, winning the International League batting title and the International League Rookie of the Year Award.
-The team was renamed the SkyChiefs in 1997 before reverting to simply "Chiefs" in December 2006.
+In 1997, due to the team having a Native American nickname and using Native American imagery, it was renamed the SkyChiefs.
+The name was reverted to "Chiefs" in December 2006, and the team's logo featured a steam locomotive.